mthmf/phptest/README.md

 ## Starting

-First step to test the manager task API, it's create a database called 'manager', after we need to create a table with name 'task'.
+First step to test the manager task API, it's create a database called 'manager', after we needed to create a table with name 'task'.

 >  CREATE TABLE IF NOT EXISTS `tasks` ( <br>
 >  `id` int(11) NOT NULL AUTO_INCREMENT COMMENT 'Task ID', <br>